-- 1. The Permittee shall provide new employee training at least one (1) time per year to employees with direct stormwater responsibilities and shall provide refresher training for existing employees directly involved in these activities at least once every two (2) years.
+- A. Employee Training - The Permittee shall provide new employee training at least one (1) time per year to employees with direct stormwater responsibilities and shall provide refresher training for existing employees directly involved in these activities at least once every two (2) years.
 (Municipal employee training will not be required for services subcontracted to a qualified contractor). - a.
-In the event there are no new employees in a given period, the Permittee shall sufficiently document in the annual report that no new employees were hired during said period.

-B. Inventory

-- 1. The Permittee shall continue to update and maintain at least annually an inventory, database, list, map, or other equivalent tracking system of private commercial, and industrial sites that have the potential to discharge stormwater pollutants to the MS4.
+In the event there are no new employees in a given period, the Permittee shall sufficiently document in the annual report that no new employees were hired during said period. - B. Inventory - 1.
+The Permittee shall continue to update and maintain at least annually an inventory, database, list, map, or other equivalent tracking system of private commercial and industrial sites that discharge stormwater pollutants to the MS4.
 Such sites that do not expose commercial and industrial activities to stormwater are not required to be on this inventory.
-The inventory shall include the following types of facilities that discharge to the MS4; - a.
-Industrial facilities identified in 40 CFR 122.26(d)(2)(iv)(C) - Other industrial and commercial sources (or categories of sources) which the Permittee determines to be a significant source of pollutants - The Permittee shall develop a mechanism to identify and document facilities subject to the MSGP that did not file a timely NOI (does not apply to sites with waivers and No Discharge Certificates).
+The inventory shall include the following types of facilities that discharge to the MS4: - a.
+Industrial facilities identified in 40 CFR 122.26(d)(2)(iv)(C) - Other industrial and/or commercial sources that the Permittee determines may be significant sources of pollutants to the MS4 - 2.
+The Permittee shall develop a mechanism to identify and document facilities subject to the MSGP that did not file a timely NOI (does not apply to sites with waivers and No Discharge Certificates).
 This system of non-filer notification shall also contain a means of communication with operators of these facilities to inform them of their responsibility to comply. - a.
-Report non-filers to AZPDES@azdeq.gov within thirty (30) business days of identification. - 3.
-The Permittee shall continue to use a system to review and prioritize the industrial and commercial facilities inventory identified in 4.6.B.1.
-The factors that shall be considered for purpose of prioritization include:
+Report suspected non-filers to AZPDES@azdeq.gov on a monthly basis.

+- 3. The Permittee shall continue to use a system to review and prioritize the industrial and commercial facilities inventory identified in 4.6.B.1.
+The factors that shall be considered for purposes of prioritization include:

 - a.
-Significant source of pollutants - b.
+Significant source of pollutants

+- b.
 Violation history

-C. Inspections
+- C. Inspections

-1. The Permittee shall inspect all facilities identified in 4.6.B.1 once within the five (5) year permit term.
+- 1. The Permittee shall annually inspect approximately 20% of all facilities identified in 4.6.B.1.
+The Permittee may count follow up compliance inspections at the same site toward the average 20% annual inspection rate.

-D. Compliance Activities and Enforcement
+- D. Compliance Activities and Enforcement

-1. The Permittee shall implement an effective compliance and enforcement program that incorporates escalating actions for violation of municipal stormwater requirements, ordinance, or code.
-The escalated enforcement protocol shall focus on having at least 80% of cases with the highest level of enforcement action resoled within one (1) calendar year of the initial inspection/violation.
+- 1. The Permittee shall implement an effective compliance and enforcement program that incorporates escalating actions for violations of municipal stormwater requirements, ordinance, or code.
+The escalated enforcement protocol shall focus on having at least 90% of cases with the highest level of enforcement action resolved within one (1) calendar year of the initial inspection/violation.